Skuleberget: History

-Skuleberget, and the High Coast in general, have been mentioned in the earliest travel logs from the Ångermanland region, with the remnants of fishing huts, villages, and sunken ships still preserved in the wilderness.
+Skuleberget, and the High Coast in general, have been mentioned in the earliest travel logs from the Ångermanland region, with the remnants of fishing huts, villages, and ships still preserved in the wilderness.

 Cave

-Likely formed from erosion by waves thousands of years ago, Kungsgrottan, or King's Cave, has long been the main attraction on Skuleberget, including to royalty as Kings Karl XI, Adolf Frederick, and Carl XVI Gustaf paid a number of visits to the cave in the centuries prior.Area folklore also tells of the cave being used as a haven for bands of robbers looking to attack travelers and local passers-by.
+Likely formed from erosion by waves thousands of years ago, Kungsgrottan, or King's Cave, has long been the main attraction on Skuleberget.
+Area folklore also tells of the cave being used as a haven for bands of robbers looking to attack travelers and local passers-by.
 According to the Nordic Museum's folk memory archive, robbers came to Skuleskogen by sea sometime during the 17th century.
 When the bandits came into conflict with the locals, they took refuge in the cave.
 This led to the cave also being called Rövargrottan, or Robber's Cave.

 Flora

 The steep eastern slope of Skuleberget captures the heat of the sun and provides a warmer local climate and longer growing season than the surrounding area.
 This provides optimum growing conditions for plants that normally would not be able to thrive as far north as the mountain is.

 The mountain claims one of the northern-most outposts of hazel and tilia cordata.
 Also found in the area are polygonatum odoratum, geranium robertianum, and asplenium trichomanes.